Nashville Is Awesome Even If You’re Not a Country Music Aficionado!

 If you do end up wandering west on Broadway, be sure to peek your head into the Union Station Hotel!
 This railroad-station-turned-hotel has a beautiful two-story lobby with balconies on the upper level.
 From floor to arched ceiling, the décor and interior design pay homage to the historic building’s past without making it feel outdated or stuffy.
 The lobby also has a café, a convenience store, and a bunch of really cushy couches to sit and rest on if you’ve been walking around for a while and need a break.

 As you can see, Nashville is a straightforward, down-to-earth city that’s practically designed for a weekend getaway!
-There’s more to the city than country music, but if you go you should at least give it a try (I think you’ll end up liking it).
+There’s more to the city than country music, but if you go you should at least give it a try.
+I think most people will end up liking it, especially live.
 I’m sure there are more hidden treasures to discover if you spend longer than a weekend here, but that will have to wait until next time.
 Have a great time and don’t stay out too late! 😉